 Below, however, we’ve outlined some of the broad-level factors that are important to discuss in an annual marketing report, and provide a big-picture overview tailored for CMOs and CEOs:

-KPIs to include: Users, Sessions, New vs Returning users, Page load time.
+KPIs to include: Users, Sessions, New vs Returning users, Page load time, search engine performance (organic traffic), bounce rate.

 Audience demographics.
 How are you doing with particular target segments among your potential customers?
-Is there a high-performing segment you’re not targeting yet but should consider?
+Is there a high-performing segment you’re not targeting yet but should consider with your marketing channels?
 What’s the correlation between your audience demographics and other KPIs?

 KPIs to include: Age, Gender, Location, Device category, Conversions.

 Channel performance.
-One of the key things all stakeholders want to know is where are the bucks coming from?
+One of the key things all stakeholders want to know is how all of this impacts the bottom line.
 Which channels are generating the best marketing results?
-Which ones could use some closer attention?
+Which ones could use some closer attention and more optimization?
+Which landing pages are driving revenue?

-KPIs to include: Top acquisition channels, Budget attainment, Return on marketing investment (ROMI), Cost-per-acquisition (CPA).
+KPIs to include: Top acquisition channels, Budget attainment, Return on marketing investment (ROMI), Cost-per-acquisition (CPA), click through rate (CTR), return on investment (ROI).

-Broaden the scope of your marketing report by comparing some of the most important KPIs to previous years.
+Broaden the scope of your marketing report by comparing some of the most important KPIs to previous years and the marketing campaigns you ran.
 Make sure to display the percentage of change (when relevant), and color code these changes by category to create an instant impression of where your marketing has improved—and where it still needs to grow.

-The annual marketing report shouldn’t only be about creating an accurate picture of what’s going on.
+The annual marketing report shouldn’t only be about creating an accurate picture of what’s going on or what happened in the past year.
 It should also be an active document that recommends what should happen next year.
 The best way to do this is to include a brief recommendations section that hits on the weaknesses in the marketing report and what can be improved upon next year.
+It also helps determine your marketing budget.

 Using your choice of the KPIs listed above, you should be able to identify the milestones by which you can measure your success.